Introduction

 The bundler next checks the changes the operation would've on the state of the blockchain and that it meets the restrictions suggested by the standard.

-offered by certain node providers, the dominant being by geth.
+This is achieved by using debug_tracecall offered by certain node providers, the dominant being by geth.
 It allows you to simulate a transaction on the latest state of the blockchain and collect any information related to addresses, opcodes involved, memory accessed, value transferred, etc. that one is interested in.

 A tracer is a javascript program passed in the debug_tracecall API call specifying the information you want to collect and receive in the response.
 You can see the script used in the current implementation here.